-The museum's 240-acre site features a board-for-board replica of Edwin L. Drake’s engine house built around the National Historic Landmark well, operating oil field machinery, 12,000 square feet of interior exhibits and the largest artifact and archival collection focused on the birth of the modern petroleum industry.
-Drake Well Museum and Park also boasts two satellite heritage sites, Historic Pithole City (Pennsylvania's legendary oil boomtown) and McClintock Well #1.
+The museum's 240-acre site features a board-for-board replica of Edwin L. Drake’s engine house built around the National Historic Landmark well, operating oil field machinery, 12,000 square feet of interior exhibits, and the largest artifact and archival collection focused on the birth of the modern petroleum industry.
+Drake Well Museum and Park also boasts 2 satellite heritage sites—Historic Pithole City and McClintock Well #1.

-In addition to engaging and experiential indoor/outdoor learning environments, our three historic sites offer an abundance of year-round recreational opportunities.
-Come enjoy paved bike trails, delayed harvest fly fishing in Oil Creek, modern picnic facilities, hiking trails, a neighboring 9,000-acre state park and more.
+In addition to engaging and experiential indoor/outdoor learning environments, our 3 historic sites offer an abundance of year-round recreational opportunities.
+Come enjoy paved bike trails, delayed harvest fly fishing in Oil Creek, modern picnic facilities, hiking trails, a neighboring 9,000-acre state park, and more.